stat545ubc-2023/assignment-b3-Weiya818/README.md

 - This is the file showing my App has already been deployed online in shinyapps.io.

 **www**
-- This folder contains the image file I included in the App.
+- This folder contains the image file I included in the App as well as the css file named style.css.

 ## Shiny App Link

 The App has already been deployed online on shinyapps.io.
-You can access the App through [Vancouver_Trees_Explorer](https://weiyazhu.shinyapps.io/assignment-b3-weiya818/)
+You can access the App Version 1 through [Vancouver_Trees_Explorer_AssignmentB3](https://weiyazhu.shinyapps.io/assignment-b3-weiya818/)